 When my grandfather was in his late 80s, I asked him to make this manger for me.
 My grandfather was an engineer, and his gift to the world was being able to make beautiful things out of ordinary materials.
 When I asked for this manger to be made, I knew that someday it would be the item I would have left when he passed.

 And now that he has passed, I am so grateful that I purposely asked for this treasured heirloom to be created.

 When I was in college, my great-grandmother passed away.
 I have many fond memories of time spent with her in her retirement apartment.
 She was a very eclectic grandma who collected businesses as well as items.
 She was a teacher, floral store owner, and businesswoman.
 She was always doing something.

-My time spent with her was usually me coercing her into getting "organized."
-And boy, was that a challenge!
-Every drawer was definitely a junk drawer and my grandma didn't meet anything that she couldn't reuse or recycle.
+My time spent with her was usually me coercing her into getting “organized.”
+And boy was that a challenge!
+Every drawer was a junk drawer and my grandma didn’t meet anything that she couldn’t reuse or recycle.
 One of the things I used to love to do at her house was play with her buttons.

-My mother had told me the story of when I was a child, she would take a small button box with her wherever she wanted to go shopping.
+My mother told me the story of when I was a child, she would take a small button box with her wherever she wanted to go shopping.
 She would set me on the floor with my button box and I would play for an hour sorting buttons.

 So, when great-grandma passed away, I was allowed to have anything I wanted in her apartment.
 And I chose her buttons.
 The buttons remind me of my childhood when I would sort the buttons and of the days I would spend with my grandma sorting out her junk drawers.